lindbrook/packageRank/README.md

 > 1 2019-10-30 HistData       382       94.8 796 of 15,330
 ```

-Besides a difference of 21 downloads, notice that the number of packages
+Besides a difference of 21 downloads, notice that the number of unique
-downloaded falls from 17,396 to 15,330.
+packages downloaded falls from 17,396 to 15,330.

 #### computing rank percentile